-Conduct Officer means a staff member authorized by the Office of the Dean of Students to administer disciplinary proceedings and represent the university at the Conduct Review Board hearings.
+Conduct Officer means a staff member authorized by the Office of the Director of Student Conduct & CARE to administer disciplinary proceedings and represent the university at the Conduct Review Board hearings.

-Dean of Students means the dean of students or their designee.
+Director of Student Conduct & CARE means the Director of Student Conduct & CARE or their designee.

 Disciplinary proceeding means an administrative hearing conducted by a conduct officer or by a Conduct Review Board panel in the manner described in these regulations for the purpose of considering whether a violation has been committed and making a determination as to any related disciplinary sanction/decision to be imposed.